The GRS-to-DPP Gap: Why Certificate Presence Is Not Product Proof

 Verification compliance asks: "Does certified mass support this exact output quantity and claim?"

-The result is cross-checked against declared units and TC-certified kilograms.
+The conversion result is cross-checked against declared units and TC-certified kilograms.
+Implementation details are not disclosed publicly to preserve competitive advantage.

 ### Mass-Balance Integrity Table